-Local Plan Stage 1: Pre- IIA Stages and Tasks production - Evidence Gathering Stage A: Setting the context and objectives, establishing the baseline and deciding on the scope A1: Identifying other relevant policies, plans and programmes, and sustainability objectives A2: Collecting baseline information A3: Identifying sustainability issues and problems A4: Developing the IIA Assessment framework A5: Consulting on the scope of the IIA Local Plan Stage 2: IIA Stages and Tasks Stage B: Developing and refining options and assessing effects
+rigate 1.1.
+The fix process

+Local Plan IIA Stages and Tasks

+Stage 1: Pre-

+Stage A: Setting the context and objectives, establishing the baseline and decident

+Evidence

+Gathering A1: Identifying other relevant policies, plans and programmes, and sustainability objectives

+A2: Collecting baseline information

+A3: Identifying sustainability issues and problems

+A4: Developing the IIA Assessment framework

+A5: Consulting on the scope of the IIA

+·

+Local Plan an IIA Stages and Tasks

+Stage 2:

+Production Stage B: Developing and refining options and assessing effects

+B1: Testing the plan objectives against the IIA assessment framework

+B2: Developing the plan options and preparing an Initial or draft IIA Report (not a statutory report)

+B3: Predicting the effects of the plan and its alternatives

+B4: Evaluating the effects of the plan and its alternatives

+B5: Considering ways of mitigating adverse effects and maximising beneficial

+effects

-Production B1: Testing the plan objectives against the IIA assessment framework B2: Developing the plan options and preparing an Initial or draft IIA Report (not a statutory report) B3: Predicting the effects of the plan and its alternatives B4: Evaluating the effects of the plan and its alternatives B5: Considering ways of mitigating adverse effects and maximising beneficial effects B6: Proposing measures to monitor significant effects of implementing local plans Stage C: Preparing the formal IIA Report C1: Preparing the formal IIA Report Stage D: Consulting on the preferred options of the local plan and IIA Report D1: Public participation on the preferred options of the local plan and the IIA Report D2(i): Appraising significant changes Local Plan Stage 3: IIA Stages and Tasks Examination D2 (ii): Appraising significant changes resulting from representations Local Plan Stage 4: IIA Stages and Tasks Adoption and monitoring D3: Making decisions and providing information Stage E: Monitoring the significant effects of implementing the local plan E1: Finalising aims and methods for monitoring E2: Responding to adverse effects
+B6: Proposing measures to monitor significant effects of implementing local plans

+Stage C: Preparing the formal IIA Report C1: Preparing the formal IIA Report Stage D: Consulting on the preferred options of the local plan and IIA Report D1: Public participation on the preferred options of the local plan and the IIA Report D2(i): Appraising significant changes Local Plan Stage 3: IIA Stages and Tasks Examination D2 (ii): Appraising significant changes resulting from representations Local Plan Stage 4: IIA Stages and Tasks Adoption and monitoring D3: Making decisions and providing information Stage E: Monitoring the significant effects of implementing the local plan E1: Finalising aims and methods for monitoring E2: Responding to adverse effects

-1.3.6 An SA (integrating EqIA) was undertaken of the Wandsworth Local Plan which was adopted in March 2016.
+1.3.6 A SA (integrating EqIA) was undertaken for the Wandsworth Local Plan which was adopted in March 2016.
 This SA provides useful information for the IIA of the Local Plan Review, to which this Scoping Report relates.
-Information from the previous SA Report (Wandsworth Local Plan Proposed Main Modifications Sustainability Appraisal Incorporating Equalities Impact Assessment, September 2015) has been used and updated in the preparation of this document.